mdda-ah/wsn-public-api/README.md

 ### Fields
 * device_id: ID of the sensor unit which reported the reading.
+* location_name: Readable name for where the sensor unit is located.
 * datetime: The datetime the reading was reported by the sensor unit.
 Dates and times are given in UTC, so you will need to support timezones in your own app.
 * battery_charge: The battery charge level of the unit as a percentage.